research

 How do humans remain in control in an increasingly multi-agent world?

-The cognitive and organizational structures that let humans understand and control increasingly complex AI systems.
-As multi-agent systems become more capable and less intelligible, what allows us to stay in the loop?
+What are the technical and organizational structures that enable humans to understand and control increasingly complex AI systems?
+As multi-agent systems become more capable and less intelligible, how do we stay in the loop?

 Can AI systems learn to reason about psychology?